Lexian-6/Sentiment-Analysis-towards-COVID-19-on-Twitter/README.md

 practical applications including stock prediction, box office results estimation, survey of popular opinions and content recommendation.
 This project involves estimating the sentiment of tweets about the COVID-19 pandemic to track people’s opinions on major events surrounding it

+Refer to main.ipynb to review our research results.